Top 10 Group Chat software

 2022.
 Slack is increasing prices and changing the way its free plan works

-Slack, the chat platform that serves as an online watercooler for oh-so-many teams, is bumping up its monthly price and changing the way its free plan works.
-If you pay for the “Pro” plan by the month, the price will increase from $8 per user per month to $8.75 per user per month.
-If you pay for the “Pro” plan by the year, the price will increase from $6.67 per user per month to $7.25 per user per month.
-If you’re on the free plan, they’re changing the way/duration messages are saved.
-Previously, free Slacks would show the last 10,000 messages and 5 GB worth of uploads.
-Moving forward it’ll be based on time rather than amount, with Slack showing the last 90 days of messages/uploads regardless of how much or how little is sent.
+Slack, the chat platform widely used as an online watercooler for numerous teams, is implementing changes to its pricing structure and free plan functionality.
+For users subscribed to the "Pro" plan on a monthly basis, the price will increase from $8 per user per month to $8.75 per user per month.
+Similarly, for users on the annual "Pro" plan, the price will rise from $6.67 per user per month to $7.25 per user per month.
+As for the free plan, Slack is modifying how messages are stored.
+Previously, free users had access to the last 10,000 messages and 5 GB of uploads.
+Going forward, message retention will be based on time rather than quantity, allowing free users to view the last 90 days' worth of messages and uploads, regardless of the volume exchanged.

 2022.
 Flip, a chat and HR app for frontline workers, raises $30M